minio/docs/source/operations/monitoring/monitor-and-alert-using-influxdb.rst

    These instructions use :ref:`version 2 metrics. <minio-metrics-v2>`
    For more about metrics API versions, see :ref:`Metrics and alerts. <minio-metrics-and-alerts>`

-.. cond:: k8s

-   This procedure assumes all necessary network control components, such as Ingress or Load Balancers, to facilitate access between the MinIO Tenant and the InfluxDB service.
+For MinIO Deployments on Kubernetes, this procedure assumes all necessary network control components, such as Ingress or Load Balancers, to facilitate access between the MinIO Tenant and the InfluxDB service.

 Configure InfluxDB to Collect and Alert using MinIO Metrics
 -----------------------------------------------------------